Est. 2026 · Indigenous-Led · Canada

 Proof Before Promise

-We build real things before we raise capital.
-Pembroke is our System 0 — a proof of concept that must function before we replicate it.
+We build real things before we replicate.
+System 0 is our proof of concept — a real campus that must function before the model rolls across the country.
 No aspirational targets.
 Only honest commitments.

 03